Questions and answers about patent

 Objections to an application for a trademark, patent or design before it is eventually registered as a trademark/design or granted a patent.

-A protest can be submitted at any time before the application is registered/notified.
-After registration of a trademark/design or grant of a patent, the term opposition or administrative review is used.
+An objection can be submitted at any time before the application is registered or notified.
+After registration of a trademark/design or grant of a patent, the terms opposition or administrative review are used.

-Read more about the possibility of filing a protest against an application for a trademark, patent or design.
+Read more about the possibility of filing an objection to an application for a trademark, patent, or design.

-An objector is the legal entity that has filed a protest during the application processing.
+An objector is the legal entity that has filed an objection during the application processing.

-The legal entity that has filed an opposition after a trademark has been registered or a patent has been granted.
+An opponent is the legal entity that has filed an opposition after a trademark or design has been registered, or after a patent has been granted.

 The administrative review procedure is a quick, simple and cheap alternative to court actions.